Human Resources Development and Utilization

 PhotoEngineer Presentation Contest

-SUMCO believes that the promotion of diversity and inclusion is essential for becoming the strong company which can grow sustainably.
+SUMCO believes that the promotion of diversity, equity and inclusion is essential for becoming the strong company which can grow sustainably.
 Since our company has three roots: Mitsubishi, Sumitomo, and Komatsu, we have fostered a culture in which we can bring together and utilize the knowledge and expertise of each.
 In addition to this, we work to further enhance our corporate value so that diverse talents can work to utilize their ideas and experiences by expanding measures to promote women’s career and systems, local hires at our domestic and overseas bases and experienced workers of other companies, so that diverse talents can work to utilize their ideas and experiences.
-We will continue to actively promote diversity and inclusion initiatives to meet our stakeholders’ expectations.
+We will continue to actively promote diversity, equity and inclusion initiatives to meet our stakeholders’ expectations.

 Promoting Active Participation of Women

 To provide employees who raise children with a more comfortable workplace environment and to support their work-life balance, SUMCO is focusing on creating an environment in which it is easy for women to work by establishing diverse employment support programs such as longer child-care leave period than the statutory leave period, a telework system, and a diverse short working hour system.
-In 2016, as part of these efforts, the Company has established the SUMCO Nursery School Imari as an in-house day-care facility at our Kyushu Plant in the Imari area, the largest site across the SUMCO Group.
+In 2016, as part of these efforts, the Company has established the SUMCO Nursery School Imari as an on-site day-care facility at our Kyushu Plant in the Imari area, the largest site across the SUMCO Group.
 We also provide a childcare support allowance for employees who are unable to use the SUMCO Nursery School Imari.

 Additionally, we improve support for women employees by developing a “Retiree Comeback Program” that allows employees who are forced to leave the company temporarily due to childcare or other reasons to return to work again.
 To further increase diversity within the company and to further promote women’s participation, we have set a medium-term goal of increasing the percentage of female managers to 10% in SUMCO* and 12% on a consolidated basis (in SUMCO Group) by 2030, and actively promote regular and experienced female employee hiring.